 As never before, social workers need to be informed, knowledgeable and exercise good judgement.
 At the end of the two year programme we aim to have equipped you with the skills and knowledge required of a newly qualified worker at beginning practice level.
 Specifically therefore we have ensured that the underpinning themes and module content link closely to the Professional Capabilities Framework and the HCPC Standards of Proficiency.

 This is a two year full time programme.
 Part time study is not available due to placements and teaching schedule.

-The final dissertation is part of the national requirements for social work training in the social work degree and is to be seen within the context of the national development of evidence–based and knowledge-based social work practice.
+The final 16,000 word dissertation is to be seen within the context of the national development of evidence-based and knowledge-based social work practice.

 The purpose of the social work research module is to enable students at Masters level to complete a dissertation.
 The following are examples of recent dissertation title: